 Program Administrators must submit a “Program Registration Form” to the Responsible Dean or Department Head for approval.
-Once approved, the Program Registration Form should be submitted to the Office of Human Resources at least sixty (60) days prior to the start of the program.
+Once approved, the Program Registration Form should be submitted to the Office of Risk Management at least sixty (60) days prior to the start of the program.

-The Office of Human Resources will partner with and guide Program Administrators through program registration to ensure adequate disclosure, identification, training and background checks are completed for Authorized Adults and Key Personnel.
+The Office of Risk Management will partner with and guide Program Administrators through program registration to ensure adequate disclosure, identification, training and background checks are completed for Authorized Adults and Key Personnel.
 Each program may slightly differ in its registration requirements, depending upon the location, participants, sponsors, and other factors.

-The Office of Human Resources maintains program registration records for internal administrative audit purposes only.
-The Office of Human Resources recommends that Program Administrators also maintain program registration records as well as supplemental program material.
+The Office of Risk Management maintains Program Registration records for internal administrative audit purposes only.
+The Office of Risk Management recommends that Program Administrators also maintain program registration records as well as supplemental program material.
 Program design, content, selection, audience and overall implementation is solely managed by the Responsible Dean or Department Head and/or Program Administrator.

 B. Authorized Adults

-For all Emerson College’s programs involving Minors, the Program Administrator prepares and submits to the Office of Human Resources a list of all Authorized Adults and Key Personnel (submitted as Page Two of the above-referenced Program Registration Form).
+For all Emerson College’s programs involving Minors, the Program Administrator prepares and submits to the Office of Risk Management a list of all Authorized Adults and Key Personnel on the Program Registration Form.

 Minimum requirements for Resident Programs are: